 Container Native Network provides a common interface between container runtime and network implementation.
 The most widely used and popular CNI plugins are

-Nothing but single or multiple data centers are made up of compute and storage resources connected by a network.
+Nothing but single or multiple data centers are made up of computing and storage resources connected by a network.
 The data centers are virtualized into one shared pool of resources which can be intelligently and automatically orchestrated.
 Undoubtedly it will fit today’s dynamic business environment (Pay per use).
 Below are the cloud deployments Models and popular cloud provider list.

-Ideally, workloads with high volume user-based applications or fluctuating demands might be better suited for the public cloud.
+Ideally, workloads with high-volume user-based applications or fluctuating demands might be better suited for the public cloud.

 Used by a single organization that is not exposed to the public and has more secure control over the environment and workloads.

-Service mesh abstract away the network from your application, Say your workloads be on it Cloud or On-prem or Vm/Container services it assumes things are heterogeneous and it gives unifying abstraction to create services and obviously manage them at scale and reduces complexity with the business logic in the application side.
-Among a lot of options, these are the following service management options such as Istio, LinkerD, Envoy, Rancher, Tigera.
+Service mesh abstracts away the network from your application, Say your workloads be on it Cloud or On-prem or Vm/Container services it assumes things are heterogeneous and it gives unifying abstraction to create services and obviously manage them at scale and reduces complexity with the business logic in the application side.
+Among a lot of options, these are the following service management options such as Istio, LinkerD, Envoy, Rancher, and Tigera.
 For more info about Istio refer to this article.